miketkim/algorithms/README.md

 - Tell me about a time when you gave a simple solution to a complex problem.
 - Tell me about a time when you disagreed with your manager/team member.
 - Tell me about a time when you have innovated something.
-- Tell me about a time when you solved a complex problem.
+- Tell me about a time when you solved a complex problem.1!!
 - Tell me about a time when you missed a deadline.
 - Tell me about a time when you received a negative feedback.
 - Tell me about a time when you took a quick decision based on the datapoints.